cpsamtec/virtuin/docs/documentation.md

 - **VIRT_REST_API_PORT** : the port of the rest server running in the GUI where tasks can send and request information
 - **VIRT_GUI_SERVER_ADDRESS** : the address of the machine the GUI is running on.
-Will most likely be **localhost** if the GUI is running on the same machine as Docker and the network_mode is bridged or set to host.
+Will most likely be **host.docker.internal** if the GUI is running on the same machine as Docker and the network_mode is bridged or set to host.
 - **VIRT_COLLECTION_ENV_PATH** : the system path to the directory of the collection.env on the station.
 You can also use this to create a relative path to your source files while you are